Municipality of Lakeshore seeks feedback on possible Power Play gaming centre

 A charitable gaming centre needs to go through two sets of approvals.
 Both the lcohol and Gaming Commission of Ontario (AGCO) will need to approve to licence the centre, and the Ontario Lottery and Gaming Corporation (OLG) for operation of the site in Lakeshore.

 The municipality says it will use the feedback received to consider supporting the centre.
-Residents can have their say by filling out the survery online.
+Residents can have their say by filling out the survey online.